aro-network/aro-docs/docs/campaigns/referral.md

 # Referral Program

-### About Referral Program
+### About the Referral Program

-The **Referral Program** works as a long term mechanism for growing ARO's community and user base.
+The **Referral Program** is a long-term initiative designed to grow the ARO community and user base.

-This is the program for everyone and benefits everyone.
-You will enjoy extra benefits by referring your friends to join ARO Network, or being referred.
+This program benefits everyone.
+Both referrers and referees enjoy additional rewards by inviting friends to join the ARO Network or by being referred.

-### What's for the Referrer
+### Benefits for the Referrer

-The **Referrer** (the person who refers/invites another person to join ARO Network) enjoys extra **Referral Bonus** rewards which are added into the total rewards.
+The **Referrer** (the person who invites others to join the ARO Network) earns an additional **Referral Bonus** added to their total rewards.

-The **Referral Bonus** is calculated based on the total Edge Node Rewards earned by the referees.
-This bonus works basically like a commission -- the Referrer get a fixed % (currently set to `15%`) based on the Referees' rewards.
+The **Referral Bonus** is calculated as a percentage of the Edge Node Rewards earned by referees.
+Currently, referrers receive a **15% commission** based on their referees’ rewards.

-> Note: the Commission Rate % can be adjusted when there is a policy change.
-Please find the up-to-date policy in the 'Referral' area on your Dashboard.
+> **Note**: The commission rate may change with policy updates.
+Check the latest policy in the **Referral** section of your Dashboard.

-Normally the commission is calculated based on the Edge Node Rewards earned by the **first-tier** referees.
-This mean only the person who is **directly referred** by you will contribute to your Referral Bonus.
-However, we apply special policies which allow certain users (i.e. KoLs, big distributor, pioneers in new business regions, etc.) to earn an extra **second-tier** commission as Referral Bonus.
-This extra benefits are not granted for certain -- you need to contact the team and prove to us that you have the capabilities to make special contributions to ARO's community growth.
+The bonus typically applies to **first-tier referees** (those directly referred by you).
+However, special policies may allow certain users (e.g., KOLs, major distributors, or pioneers in new regions) to earn an additional **second-tier commission**.
+These extra benefits are not guaranteed and require contacting the ARO team to demonstrate your ability to significantly contribute to community growth.

-### What's for the Referee
+### Benefits for the Referee

-The **Referee** (the person who is referred/invited to join ARO Network by the Referrer) enjoys extra **boost on the Edge Node Rewards**.
+The **Referee** (the person invited to join the ARO Network) receives an **Edge Node Rewards boost**.

-This boost will give you an extra % when calculating your Edge Node Rewards (the rewards you earn from running Edge Nodes in ARO Network).

-Currently, you will get `20%` extra boost for the first `14 days` on a successful referral.
+This boost increases your Edge Node Rewards (earned from running Edge Nodes) by an additional percentage.
+Currently, referees enjoy a **20% boost** for the first **14 days** after a successful referral.

-> Note: the parameters of the boost can be adjusted when there is a policy change.
-Please find the up-to-date policy in the 'Stats' area on your Dashboard.
+> **Note**: The boost parameters may change with policy updates.
+Check the latest policy in the **Stats** section of your Dashboard.

-The boost will apply right after you have filled in the Referral Code on initial account setup.
-That said, it is allowed to fill in the Referral Code **anytime later**, and the boost will follow.
+The boost applies immediately after entering a Referral Code during initial account setup.
+You can also enter a Referral Code later, and the boost will be applied accordingly.

 ### User Guides

-If you want to learn about: how to check Referral information, how to input Referral Code, or how to share my Referral Code/Link to my friends, please see <Link to="/user-guides/dashboard">**this guide**</Link>.
+To learn how to check referral information, enter a Referral Code, or share your Referral Code/Link with friends, refer to <Link to="/user-guides/dashboard">this guide</Link>.